4 Signs You May Need a New Well Pump

 This is a major sign that you are having problems with your pump.
 From equipment breaking to a fuse that’s blown, there may be a few reasons why there is no water coming from the well.
 Sometimes it will be easy to fix and there are other times when it means that your pump needs repairing or replacement.
-Usually it will be easy for a professional to look at your situation and decide whether it’s because of your pump or you have another problem.
-You want to call someone in who’s professional and who can give you an answer either way.
+Usually, it will be easy for a professional to look at your situation and decide whether it’s because of your pump or you have another problem.
+You want to call someone who’s professional and who can give you an answer either way.

 2. Decreased Water Pressure

 This can be another sign that you may need a new pump.
 This issue’s commonly fixed above the ground because of issues with your pressure tank.
 If you have a hole in your tank, it’s going to decrease the water’s force that is being pushed out.
 This means you’ll need a repair.
 Another common reason for this is low underground water volume.
-If this is the case, there could be pipes which need to be cleaned so that water’s pumping better.
+If this is the case, there could be pipes that need to be cleaned so that water’s pumping better.
 Even though this issue might not be connected to the pump, it’s part of the supply system.

 3. Air Spitting

 If you’re turning on a faucet and there is air spitting from it, it’s another possible sign you’re having issues with the well.
 This might not be due to the pump.
-Sometimes this can mean there is air that is entering the supply system of your water from a leaky pipe.
+Sometimes this can mean there is the air that is entering the supply system of your water from a leaky pipe.
 This means that your pipe might have to be replaced or repaired.
 Another reason that this could be happening is the pressure tank has an issue, and it could need repairing or replacing.